Virginia Foster Durr: Later life

-Clifford Durr died on May 12, 1975, at age 76 and Virginia Durr continued to write and speak about political issues.
-Mrs. Durr remained active in state and local politics until she was in her nineties.
-In 1985 she published her autobiography, Outside the Magic Circle.
+Clifford Durr died on May 12, 1975, at the age of 76, and Virginia Durr continued to write and speak about political issues.
+She remained active in state and local politics until she was in her nineties.
+In 1985, she published her autobiography, Outside the Magic Circle.
 She continued being politically active until a few years before her death.
-Virginia Foster Durr died in Carlisle, Pennsylvania, on February 24, 1999, at the age of 95.
+She died in Carlisle, Pennsylvania, on February 24, 1999, at the age of 95.

-Upon hearing of Durr's death, Rosa Parks said Durr's "upbringing of privilege did not prohibit her from wanting equality for all people.
+Upon hearing of Durr's death, Rosa Parks said that Durr's "upbringing of privilege did not prohibit her from wanting equality for all people.
 She was a lady and a scholar, and I will miss her."

-President Bill Clinton said after her death: "Her courage, outspokenness, and steely conviction in the earliest days of the civil rights movement helped change this nation forever."
+President Bill Clinton said after her death, "Her courage, outspokenness, and steely conviction in the earliest days of the civil rights movement helped change this nation forever."

 Writings

 Durr published her memoir, Outside the Magic Circle: The Autobiography of Virginia Foster Durr, in 1990, almost a decade before her death.

-Her memoirs cover the New Deal era, the beginning of the Cold War, her participation in the US presidential campaign of Henry A. Wallace, Anti-Communism and McCarthyism, and the Civil Rights Movement of the 1950s and 1960s.
+Her memoirs cover the New Deal era, the beginning of the Cold War, her participation in the US presidential campaign of Henry A. Wallace, anti-Communism and McCarthyism, and the Civil Rights Movement of the 1950s and the 1960s.

 Of note is the account of her acquaintance with Alger Hiss ("a charming and attractive fellow") and of her version of the breakdown of his marriage with Priscilla Hiss.
-During the 1930s in Washington, DC, Durr knew the Hisses through Marnie and Henry Abbott, the latter descended from the family of US President John Adams.
-Some years later, she saw Priscilla Hiss at the wedding of the oldest child of Clark Foreman (founder of the National Emergency Civil Liberties Committee and a Wallace aide during the 1948 elections).
-Aside from aging past point of recognition, Mrs. Hiss (according to Durr), was "terribly bitter" about her separation from Alger Hiss:
+During the 1930s in Washington, DC, Durr knew the Hisses through Marnie and Henry Abbott, the latter of whom descended from the family of US President John Adams.
+Some years later, she saw Priscilla Hiss at the wedding of the oldest child of Clark Foreman, the founder of the National Emergency Civil Liberties Committee and a Wallace aide during the 1948 elections.
+Aside from aging past point of recognition, Mrs. Hiss, according to Durr, was "terribly bitter" about her separation from Alger Hiss:

 He [Hiss] became a symbolic hero, particularly to a lot of rich women here in New York.
 And they just took him away from me.
 They surrounded him and made him a hero and became worshippers, formed a cult almost.